Apple's iTunes, App Stores back online after unusually long outage

 Apple updated its status page at 5:04 pm ET to show that the disrupted services, including the Mac App Store and iBooks, were now functioning normally.
 The company attributed the outage to an internal Domain Name System error.

-The App Store and iTunes are a source of pride for the world's largest tech company and form the centrepiece of its mobile user experience.
+The App Store and iTunes are a source of pride for the world's largest tech company and form the centerpiece of its mobile user experience.

 It's also a rich source of revenue for the Cupertino, California company, which takes a cut of app downloads and paid content, including music and videos.